ntustison/BraTS-Reg22/README.md

 * [Training phase leaderboard](https://www.cbica.upenn.edu/BraTSReg2022/lboardTraining.html)
 * [Validation phase leaderboard](https://www.cbica.upenn.edu/BraTSReg2022/lboardValidation.html)

-## Written description
+## Description

-BraTS-Reg22 data were processed using previously vetted and frequently used registration parameter sets [1-2] which have been packaged in the different ANTsX platforms, specifically ANTs, ANTsPy, and ANTsR.
+BraTS-Reg22 data were processed using previously vetted and frequently used registration parameter sets [1-2] which have been packaged within the different ANTsX platforms, specifically ANTs, ANTsPy, and ANTsR [3].
 Each of these parameter sets consists of multiple transform stages for determining anatomical corresponce.
-Initial linear estimation of transform parameters comprises center of (intensity) mass alignment followed by optimization of both rigid and affine transforms using mutual information as the similarity metric [3].
-The final deformable alignment utilizes symmetric normalization (SyN) with Gaussian [4] or B-spline [5] regularization and a neighborhood cross-correlation [4] or mutual information similarity metric.
+Initial linear estimation of transform parameters comprises center of (intensity) mass alignment followed by optimization of both rigid and affine transforms using mutual information as the similarity metric [4].
+The final deformable alignment utilizes symmetric normalization (SyN) with Gaussian [5] or B-spline [6] regularization and a neighborhood cross-correlation [5] or mutual information similarity metric.
 Also explored were the effects of image modality choice including all single modalities and combinations of modality pairs (specifically, T1-contrast enhanced/T2 and T1-contrast enhanced/FLAIR).
 Although